hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-25-some-ubuntu-customizations.md

     overlay_image: /assets/images/posts/2022-07-25-some-ubuntu-customizations/stock-photo.jpg
 tags:
     - Tracking
-excerpt: "This post keeps track of some running customizations I like to use on Ubuntu."
+excerpt: "A running record of some customizations I like to use on Ubuntu."
 ---

 Some quick and useful customizations I recommend for Ubuntu: